davidninow/onedrive_backup_tool/README.md

 Breaking free from Microsoft is hard.
 MSFT does everything they can to lock you in.
 This Backup Tool is for OneDrive users with a lot of data on OneDrive, who want an easy way to download/export all that data at once but don't have space on their local machine to do so.

-This Python script will automatically backup your entire OneDrive (for personal accounts) to an external hard drive of your choice, and preserve your exact OneDrive folder structure.
+This privacy-first Python script will automatically backup your entire OneDrive (for personal accounts) to an external hard drive of your choice, and preserve your exact OneDrive folder structure.

 ## Features